 In China’s long history, there have been many classical Mandarin Chinese books.
+Why scientists state that reading is important to second language learning?
+Here is the answer.
 Some figures from these books have become household among Chinese people.
 Children learning Chinese will love to read the story of Monkey King!

 The Monkey King, also known as Sun Wukong (among other names), is a hero of Chinese folklore.